OliverClements/esxi-elcapitan-isoscript/README.md

 ESXi requires Unlocker 2.0.8 to be installed on the ESXi Server for this to work.
 Details can be found here – http://www.insanelymac.com/forum/files/file/339-unlocker/

-This script is for Mac OS only, and needs to be run under sudo
+This script is for Mac OS only, and needs to be run under sudo.

 # Usage